b-lukaszuk/java_book1_zadanka/ch8/01/README.md

 |------------------------------------|
 </pre>

 ## Task 1b

-Add the calculateDiameter method (calculates diameter of the circle) into this class as discussed in self-test question 1d and 1e above.
+Add the calculateDiameter method into this class as discussed in self-test question 1d and 1e above.

 ## Task 1c